 Here’s a video so you can hear the difference between these switch styles:

 While even linear switches are generally a bit louder than membranes, you do have some options if you want to cut down on noise.
 Cherry makes switches like the MX Silent Red, and there are a few silent switches amongst the Chinese MX clones.
-Gateron, for example, has a series of silent switches, including a tactile Silent Brown.
+So if noise is a concern, just make sure to grab yourself a quiet mechanical keyboard with these silent switches pre-installed.

 Here’s a great comparison between Silent Red and standard Red switches, courtesy of Rocket Jump Ninja:

-If the board you like doesn’t have a silent switch option, you can also try installing sound dampening o-rings.
+If the board you like doesn’t have a silent switch option, there are also several methods to make your keyboard quieter like installing sound dampening o-rings.
 These will change the feel of the switches slightly, but it might be worth it for you.

 A plus side to having so many switch options is that you’ll probably be able to find a switch that’s just right for you.
 The days of living with the same old membrane keyboard experience will be over.